Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Numerical simulations

 We use the parallel $N$-body/smoothed particle hydrodynamics (SPH) code {\sc gadget}-2 \citep{Springel05} with non-equilibrium chemistry and radiative cooling.
 We solve chemical networks of 54 reactions for 27 gas-phase species: H$^+$, $e^-$, H, H$^-$, H$_2$, D$^+$, D, HD, C$^+$, C, CH, CH$_2$, CO$^+$, CO, CO$_2$, O$^+$, O, OH$^+$, OH, H$_2$O$^+$, H$_2$O, H$_3$O$^+$, O$_2^+$, O$_2$, Si, SiO, and SiO$_2$.
 The chemical reaction rates are given in \citetalias{Chiaki15} for Si-bearing species, and in \citet{Omukai10} for other species.
 We solve the chemical reactions implicitly to obtain the abundances of the gas-phase species in each fluid element at each time step.
 We then calculate the associated cooling and heating rates.

 We implement radiative cooling by C$^+$, C, and O, and by H$_2$ and HD molecules.
 We calculate the level populations for each species in a time-dependent manner.
 Gas opacity is explicitly calculated and the cooling rate for each emission line is reduced by a factor determined by the local velocity gradient in the optically thick regime (the so-called Sobolev approximation).
 We calculate the velocity gradient in the three directions $x$, $y$, and $z$ as in \citet{Hirano13}.
 We also include metal molecular line cooling, using the formulation and the cooling tables presented by \citet{Neufeld93} and \citet{Neufeld95} for H$_2$O and \citet{Omukai10} for CO and OH.
-We obtain the cooling rate $\Lambda _i (m)$ of molecules $m= \rm CO$, OH, and H$_2$O with the column density $\tilde N (m) = n(m) |dv_i/dr_i|$ in the three directions $i=x$, $y$, and $z$, and take the average as $\Lambda (m) = \left[ \Lambda _x (m) + \Lambda _y (m) + \Lambda _z (m) \right] / 3$.
+We obtain the cooling rate $\Lambda _i (m)$ of molecules $m= \rm CO$, OH, and H$_2$O with the parameter $\tilde N (m) = n(m) / |dv_i/dr_i|$ corresponding to optical depth under the large velocity gradient (LVG) approximation in the three directions $i=x$, $y$, and $z$, and take the average as $\Lambda (m) = \left[ \Lambda _x (m) + \Lambda _y (m) + \Lambda _z (m) \right] / 3$.